neurodebian/neurodebian/sphinx/index.rst

 .. include:: sources_lists

 .. note::
-  If you are interested in sponsoring storage space and bandwidth for another mirror, please contact michael.hanke@gmail.com.
+  If your are interested in mirroring the repository, please see the :ref:`faq`.

 Once this is done, you have to update the package index.
 Use your favorite package manager, e.g. synaptic, adept, or whatever you like.
 In the terminal